Rembrandt: Career

-In early 1649 Rembrandt began a relationship with the much younger Hendrickje Stoffels, who had initially been his maid.
-She may have been the cause that Geertje left.
-In July 1654 she was pregnant, and received a summons from the Reformed Church to answer the charge "that she had committed the acts of a whore with Rembrandt the painter".
-She admitted and was banned from receiving communion.
-Rembrandt was not summoned to appear for the Church council; while his work reveals deep Christian faith, there is no evidence that Rembrandt formally belonged to any church.
-In October they had a daughter, Cornelia but Rembrandt had not married Hendrickje.
+In early 1649, Rembrandt began a relationship with the 23-year-old Hendrickje Stoffels, who had initially been his maid.
+She may have been the cause of Geertje's leaving.
+In that year he made no (dated) paintings or etchings at all.
+In 1654 Rembrandt painted a nude Bathsheba at Her Bath.
+In June Hendrickje received three summonses from the Reformed Church to answer the charge "that she had committed the acts of a whore with Rembrandt the painter".
+In July she admitted her guilt and was banned from receiving communion.
+Rembrandt was not summoned to appear for the Church council.
+In October they had a daughter, Cornelia.
 Had he remarried he would have lost access to a trust set up for Titus in Saskia's will.